TheRealBarenziah/tfaker.js/README.md

 - number (class having methods having args)
 - catapi (min 1 argument: catapi key; returns array of cats. second argument to choose type/api method)
 - purge eslint or bother to setup .env devDependencies etc.
-- setup travis (once testing becomes useless uwu)

 ### Credits
 - [faker.js][1] obviously as the main inspiration source.
 Excellent library and for production purposes you should definitely use it instead of my hobby project.
 - [Dany][2].
 - [placekitten.com][3] for their awesome service.
-- [jeffreylancaster][4] - I intend to get the most out of it and ping you when it's worth.
+- [jeffreylancaster][4] - I intend to get the most out of it and ping you when it is worth.

 [1]: https://github.com/marak/Faker.js/
 [2]: https://www.instagram.com/emilia_clarke/